 Choose an LMS that is visually appealing and clear

-Use preview images for your content in the course
+Use thumbnails for your course content

 Convey your content through storytelling